mahhov/bash-scripts/snippetGenerator/readme.md

 # snippet generator

+## overview

+- The `genFromNumbers` script is quicker to use.

+- The `gen` script allows for more customizable snippets and remembering the input from previous use.

 ## cli usage, `genFromNumbers.js`

-The `genFromNumbers` script is quicker to use.

 ### example

 `./genFromNumbers.js @merged 75715 @wip '866191 dis iz important' 865611 'other important stuff'`

 will produce the following output and set your clipboard: